appsmithorg/appsmith-docs/website/docs/reference/widgets/switch-group.md

 <dd>

-This property allows you to set the labels and values for the items.
+This property allows you to set the labels and values for the options.
 Ensure that the values assigned to each option are unique.

 You can add these labels and values options in JSON format, like: